EmilHvitfeldt/xaringancolor/README.md

 xaringancolor only contain 1 function; `setup_colors()`.
 Pass the colors you want to use in as named arguments.
-Please be careful and use simple names, preferably letters only, no numbers, spaces or other characters.
+Please be careful and use simple names, preferably letters only, no numbers, spaces, or other characters.

 ``` r
 library(xaringancolor)